Namelesss1/ProjectBT/README.md

 - Karma
 - Tony
 - MaxMK

-# Special Thanks
-People who've contributed to many ideas, support, have helped play and test it a lot.

 ## Code Usage
 Feel free to use any of the code here for your own projects or codes.
 Just give me some credit, I would appreciate it for the work gone into it so far.